monyhar/monyhar/monyhar/docs/chrome_untrusted.md

 Technical because developers can use `chrome-untrusted://` to separate their WebUIs into two origins e.g. `chrome://media-app` and `chrome-untrusted://media-app` with access to different capabilities, resources, etc.

-Semantic because it indicates to chromium developers and security reviewers that a WebUI is meant to process untrustworthy content and shouldn’t be granted dangerous capabilities.
+Semantic because it indicates to monyhar developers and security reviewers that a WebUI is meant to process untrustworthy content and shouldn’t be granted dangerous capabilities.

 ### chrome:// is too powerful to process untrustworthy content